Participation Overview and Guidelines

 Any remaining questions about participation, poster construction, or other related topics may be directed to email@example.com.

-**REMINDER** Your poster dimensions can be no longer than 4 feet horizontally and no shorter than 4 feet vertically!
+**REMINDER** Your poster dimensions can be no bigger than 4 feet horizontally and 4 feet vertically!